taraw28/ling567-22wi-bcj/lab5.md

 - added personal pronouns
   - 1 more sentence in our testsuite parses!!!
 - added possessive pronouns
-  - 1 more sentence in our testsuite parses!!!
+  - 1 more sentence in our testsuite parses (but it shouldn't)
+  - we don't have subjects/objects that are affixed to the verb implemented so it shouldn't parse
+  - originally, this was generating sentences with the present tense affix (which is null) but it shouldn't have because this sentence has the rec-pst suffix
+    - added forbid constraints to rem-pst and rec-pst on present tense and we no longer generate those sentences

 ## How Verbs Work
 - all verbal predicates: verb inflect for prefixes, suffixes, and clitics